Mental Health Week

 As we get closer to Mental Health Week a full calendar of events happening across the state will be available.
 All Mental Health Week event holders will be able to register their event via the NTMHC website events page, whether they are grant funded or otherwise.
 The Northern Territory Mental Health Coalition will help to promote events registered in the calendar via social media and other platforms.

-To help you plan and promote a great Mental Health Week event, a range of resources are available, including logos, posters, social media tiles, banners, an Event Planning Guide and a Promotion and Media Kit.
+To help you plan and promote a great Mental Health Week event, or simply raise awareness and show support – a range of downloadable resources are available, including logos, posters, social media tiles, banners, and Event Planning and Promotion Kit.